2624 N. Broadway Lincoln Heights (Los Angeles), CA 90031 | map |

 Status: The lobby portion of the building was converted to retail use shortly after the theatre closed.
 The auditorium has been demolished and is now a parking lot.
 Joe Vogel notes that the demolition was announced in the July 25, 1968 issue of the Lincoln Heights Bulletin-News.

-1960s - A "closed for alterations" photo.
-Thanks to the Facebook page Lincoln Heights Remembered for posting it.
-They got over 90 comments on the post.
+c.1969 - A "closed for alterations" photo.
+Thanks to the Facebook page Lincoln Heights Remembered for sharing it.
+They got over 100 comments.
 Thanks also to Jason Vega for spotting the post.

 c.2009 - Thanks to Don Solosan for this photo and his others that appear here.
 They were taken for a survey of surviving theatre buildings done by the now-dormant Historic Theatre Committee of the Los Angeles Conservancy.
 And thanks to Hillsman Wright of the Los Angeles Historic Theatre Foundation for supplying Don's photos.